20 ways to pay less tax: cut your Income Tax, Council Tax, and Inheritance Tax

 The amount of tax we pay has long been a contentious topic in Britain.

-New research from The TaxPayers' Alliance blames Government policy for the high cost of living, calling for major changes from the top.
+Research from The TaxPayers' Alliance in 2016 blames Government policy for the high cost of living and called for major changes from the top.

-It shows that over a lifetime, an average household will pay £826,030 in direct and indirect taxes, up from £804,323 the year before.
-This includes:
+The data revealed over a lifetime, an average household will pay £826,030 in direct and indirect taxes.

 - £287,963 in Income Tax